php-middleware/phpdebugbar/README.md

 Sometimes you want to have control when enable or disable PHP Debug Bar:
 * custom content negotiation,
-* allow to debug redirects responses.
+* allow debug redirects responses.

 We allow you to disable attaching phpdebugbar using `X-Enable-Debug-Bar: false` header, cookie or request attribute.
 To force enable just send request with `X-Enable-Debug-Bar` header, cookie or request attribute with `true` value.